 The fellowship program is designed to provide advanced training in the interpretation of gynecologic and non-gynecologic specimens as well as performing and diagnosing fine needle aspiration biopsies.
-The fellow will gain experience in diagnosing specimens from EBUS and EUS specimens.
+The cytopathology service handles 15,000 Gyn specimens, 2,000 non-Gyn specimens, and 1000 FNAs annually.

 The training includes the use and interpretation of flow cytometry, immunohistochemistry, and ultrastructural and molecular pathology.
 Fellows may choose one or two months of electives during their training period, which may be dedicated entirely to research.
 Teaching activities include departmental and interdepartmental conferences, and journal club.

-We are currently accepting applications for 2021-2022 and 2022-2023 fellowship positions.
-Interested candidates can apply by emailing the following materials to firstname.lastname@example.org:
+We are currently accepting applications for 2022-2023 and 2023-2024 fellowship positions.
+Interested candidates can apply by emailing the following materials to the Program Administrator at email@example.com and the Program Director, Dr. Ashley Flowers, at firstname.lastname@example.org.

 - A personal statement of interest